Visit the institution website for COVID‑19 updates

 About London Metropolitan University

-Here at London Met, you’ll be inspired by an international body of lecturers engaged with world-class research and learn from their extensive industry experience.
-We also have access to an excellent network of guest speakers and mentors from the industry to aid your learning.
+Here at London Met, you’ll be inspired by an international body of lecturers engaged in world-class research and learn from their extensive industry experience.
+We also have access to an excellent network of guest speakers and mentors from industry to aid your learning.

-PG subjects available: We offer a wide range of master's programmes (MA, MSc, MPhil), or you can undertake postgraduate research and complete a PhD.
+Postgraduate subjects available: we offer a wide range of master's programmes (MA, MSc, MPhil, Prof Doc), or you can undertake postgraduate research and complete a PhD.
 Our postgraduate degrees include:

 - Architecture – RIBA 3 MA